Can You Cut Tile With a Circular Saw? (All You Need to Know)

 Step #2: Have the Water Prepared

 If there’s no water pump available, you can use a bucket of cool water to prevent the blade from getting too hot, or you can water with a garden hose.
-We suggest having someone assist you in this step.
+I suggest having someone assist you in this step.

 Step #3: Start Cutting